jdupuy/opengl-framework/demo-isubd-terrain/README.md

 * *Compute Shader* -- Similar to that of the original article; original demo available here: https://github.com/jadkhoury/TessellationDemo

-* *Tesselation Shader* -- Single-pass rendering with tessellation shaders; the tessellation shader produces a grid with *fixed* tessellation factors
+* *Tessellation Shader* -- Single-pass rendering with tessellation shaders; the tessellation shader produces a grid with *fixed* tessellation factors

 * *Geometry Shader* -- Single-pass rendering with a geometry shader; the geometry shader produces a grid with *fixed*